litebito/netbox-ipam-scanner/README.md

 [netbox]:
 - url = your NetBox URL
-- your NetBox token
+- token = your NetBox token
-- verify ssl = set to false if you are working with self signed certs
+- verify_ssl = set to false if you are working with self signed certs
-- page size = pagination for the NetBox REST API (set lower if you experience timeout issues), 100 is a good default value
+- page_size = pagination for the NetBox REST API (set lower if you experience timeout issues), 100 is a good default value
 - ipmac_link_expiration = 30

+[options]:
+- enable_scan_nmap =

 ## netbox_ipam_scanner_init.py
 This script is called from the main script.